openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 Please see this screen shot for reference to the next two sections.
 This screen show partially shows the setup of my Russound (whole house music system):
 ![Configuration](doc/dashboardthings.png)

+##### NEEO Text Label

+The NEEO text label type will allow you to specify showing the label and text or just the text.
+To show both a label and the text on the NEEO remote, uncheck the check mark next the the associated label field and enter in the label you wish to assign to the text.w

 #### Thing to Device

 The first step in mapping is to map an openHAB thing to a NEEO device type.
 You may either choose an existing openHAB item or create a new 'virtual' thing by pressing the "+ Virtual" button and assign a name to it.